sveltejs/svelte/documentation/docs/05-misc/02-typescript.md

 npm install typescript svelte-preprocess --save-dev
 ```

-Then, create a `svelte.config.js` file at the root of your project(if it doesn't exist already) and add the following:
+Then create a `svelte.config.js` file at the root of your project (if it doesn't exist already) and add the following:

 ```ts
 import preprocess from 'svelte-preprocess';